 Return to A Level (16+) Menu

-These resources for University Admissions Test preparation provide challenging questions for students anywhere studying Mathematics beyond age 16.
+The following resources provide challenging questions for any students studying Mathematics beyond age 16.

 From Nrich, Prepare for University.

-To further challenge yourself, MAT, STEP and AEA questions provide an excellent source of questions.
+MAT, STEP and AEA papers provide an excellent source of questions.
 Dr Jamie Frost has created such a useful resource with his STEP, MAT and AEA questions all aligned to new A Level chapters.
 This document is 156 pages of categorised questions (brief answers are given).
-Also available is a pdf file of just the STEP questions.
+See also on Dr Frost Maths, Oxbridge Prep.

 For mark schemes see:

 - MAT (Maths Admissions Test), scroll down the page for past papers, solutions and additionally video solutions.
-For superb resources for these questions see these Underground Mathematics Review Questions where you will find not only the questions but suggestions and complete solutions.
+For superb resources for these questions, see these Underground Mathematics Review Questions, where you will find not only the questions but also suggestions and complete solutions.

 - The AEA questions are legacy questions, extended solutions are currently available for the papers which have been used from the University of Warwick.
-Legacy papers and mark schemes are available on Colmanweb.
+Legacy papers and mark schemes are available on Colmanweb (I found I could access the papers in pdf format, but not Word).
+The AEA qualification from Pearson is based on the A Level specification and designed for the top 10% of students to help differentiate between the most able candidates.
+On YouTube from Tayyub Majeed, worked solutions are available for AEA papers.

 Also available on Dr Frost Maths, is Mr Bowler’s Problem Solving Booklet for University Preparation; the booklet contains 151 questions to help prepare students for undergraduate admissions interviews in mathematics.
 Answers are also available.